From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Applications

 It is well-known that the {\it steady-state} response of an asymptotically stable system~\eqref{eq:td-system} can be simulated using FRF measurements.
 In this section, we exploit our frequency-domain version of WFL to simulate not only the steady-state behavior of $\Sigma$ \emph{but also its transient response}, which is, to the best of the authors' knowledge, not possible using existing techniques.
-Moreover, $\Sigma$ is also not required to be asymptotically stable here, although the off-line data may have to be collected in closed-loop with a pre-stabilizing controller, as we will illustrate in Example~\ref{ex:noisy-simulation}.
-As discussed in Section~\ref{sec:collective-PE-WFL}, it is natural to consider multiple data sets (i.e., multiple input directions at the same frequency) when dealing with (MIMO) FRF measurements and, as such, we use Theorem~\ref{thm:fd-WFL-multi} as the basis for our FRF-based simulation algorithm. \begin{proposition} Let $\{(\hat{U}^e_{[0,M-1]},\hat{Y}^e_{[0,M-1]})\}_{e\in\mathcal{E}}$ be a collection of input-output spectra of $\Sigma$ in~\eqref{eq:td-system} satisfying Assumption~\ref{asm:ctrb}.
+Moreover, $\Sigma$ is also not required to be asymptotically stable here, although the off-line data may have to be collected in closed-loop with a pre-stabilizing controller, as we will illustrate in Section~\ref{sec:case-study-freepc}.
+As discussed in Section~\ref{sec:collective-PE-WFL}, it is natural to consider multiple data sets, i.e., multiple input directions at the same frequency, when dealing with MIMO FRF measurements and, as such, we use Theorem~\ref{thm:fd-WFL-multi} as the basis for our FRF-based simulation algorithm. \begin{proposition} Let $\{(\hat{U}^e_{[0,M-1]},\hat{Y}^e_{[0,M-1]})\}_{e\in\mathcal{E}}$ be a collection of input-output spectra of $\Sigma$ in~\eqref{eq:td-system} satisfying Assumption~\ref{asm:ctrb}.
 Let $L,L_0\in\mathbb{Z}_{\geqslant 1}$ and suppose that $\{\hat{U}^e_{[0,M-1]}\}_{e\in\mathcal{E}}$ is CPE of order $L+L_0+n_x$.
-For any length-$L_0$ past input-output trajectory $(u_{[-L_0,-1]},y_{[-L_0,-1]})$ of $\Sigma$ and a (future) input sequence $u_{[0,L-1]}$, there exist $G_0\in\mathbb{R}^E$ and $G_1\in\mathbb{C}^{E(M-1)}$ such that $G=(G_0,G_1,G_1^*)$ satisfies and $(u_{[-L_0,L-1]},y_{[-L_0,L-1]})$ with is an input-output trajectory of $\Sigma$.
-If, in addition, $L_0\geqslant \ell_{\Sigma}$, then $y_{[0,L-1]}$ is unique. \end{proposition}
+For any length-$L_0$ past input-output trajectory $(u_{[-L_0,-1]},y_{[-L_0,-1]})$ of $\Sigma$ and a (future) input sequence $u_{[0,L-1]}$, there exist vectors $G_0\in\mathbb{R}^E$ and $G_1\in\mathbb{C}^{E(M-1)}$ such that $G=(G_0,G_1,G_1^*)$ satisfies and $(u_{[-L_0,L-1]},y_{[-L_0,L-1]})$ with is an input-output trajectory of $\Sigma$.
+If, in addition, $L_0\geqslant \ell_{\Sigma}$, then $y_{[0,L-1]}$ is unique. \end{proposition} Proposition~\ref{prop:simulation} can be used to perform data-driven simulation of the unknown system $\Sigma$ directly based on frequency-domain data of the system.
+To do so, we determine $G$ satisfying~\eqref{eq:sim-G} for the past input-output trajectory $(u_{[-L_0,-1]},y_{[-L_0,-1]})$ and the future input sequence $u_{[0,L-1]}$, which always exists due to the PE condition.
+Subsequently, we use the obtained $G$ to compute the future output sequence $y_{[0,L-1]}$ from~\eqref{eq:sim-y}.
+Since we do not assume observability of $\Sigma$, only the observable part of the internal state is uniquely determined (up to a similarity transformation) by the initial input-output trajectory of length $L_0\geqslant \ell_{\Sigma}$.
+Since the directions in the unobservable space and any similarity transformation do not affect the future output, it is uniquely determined and consistent with the initial trajectory.
+We can transform Proposition~\ref{prop:fd-eval} as described in Section~\ref{sec:FD-WFL} to obtain an equivalent real-valued formulation. \begin{example}[FRF-based simulation using noise-free data] We consider the linearized four-tank system~\eqref{eq:td-system} of~\cite{Raff2006} with